Roger OBrien West Palm Beach, Florida

 O’Brien was an early investor and Director of Odyssey Software and assisted in the cash sale of the company to Symantec for 6.5 times revenue.
 O’Brien’s corporate background also includes a role as an early officer of Sun Microsystems during a period when the company grew from $500 million to $2 billion in sales.
 Earlier, Mr. O’Brien served as Chief Financial Officer for a $750 million unit of Tenneco Automotive.
 O’Brien’s previous experience includes financial management positions at Xerox Corp and in the venture capital sector of Exxon Corp.
 O’Brien began his career as a staff physicist for Combustion Engineering, developing advanced nuclear power reactors.

-Mr. O’Brien is a member of the Board of Directors of 22nd Century Group (NYSE: XXii), Innovative Technology Solutions and Bristol-ID Technologies, Inc. He is an adjunct professor at the Rochester Institute of Technology, where he is a graduate instructor in the US & Croatia.
+Mr. O’Brien is a member of the Board of Directors of 22nd Century Group (Nasdaq: XXii) and Bristol-ID Technologies, Inc. He is an adjunct professor at the Rochester Institute of Technology, where he is a graduate instructor in the US & Croatia.

 O’Brien is an avid tennis player, married with three adult children.
 He is a US Army veteran.

 Jessica Raines, then Vice President and corporate officer, Rochester Gas & Electric.
 We asked Roger to completely change the culture from one of top-down, autocratic leadership to one where people were working together as a team.
 If it weren't done, the company wouldn't have survived.
 And he succeeded.
 People are now stepping out of their comfortable roles and offices and taking on new challenges.Jessica Raines